 Understanding Map Reduce Summarization

-In this cookbook tutorial, we are going to implement the Map Reduce Summarization chain from LangChain.
-First, it is important to understand how this chain operates on a high level.
-After this, we will implement it using Prem AI and LangChain
+We are going to implement the Map Reduce Summarization chain from LangChain.
+First, it is essential to understand how this chain operates on a high level.
+After this, we will implement it using Prem AI and LangChain.

 The original concept comes from the famous Map-Reduce programming model, which is part of the Hadoop framework from Apache.
-Primarily, Map-Reduce is used to simplify the processing of very large datasets across many machines in a cluster.
+Primarily, Map-Reduce is used to simplify the processing of vast datasets across many machines in a cluster.
 The model consists of two main steps:

-Map: This step takes an input dataset and converts it into a set of key-value pairs.
+Map: This step converts an input dataset into a set of key-value pairs.
 Each input element is processed independently, producing intermediate key-value pairs.

-Reduce: This step takes the intermediate key-value pairs produced by the Map step, groups them by key, and processes each group to produce the final output.
+Reduce: This step takes the intermediate key-value pairs produced by the Map step, groups them by key, and processes each group to make the final output.

-You can take a deep dive to the original workings here.
+You can deeply dive into the original workings here.

 Map Reduce method in Summarization

-The MapReduce summarization method is used for lengthy documents that potentially exceed the token limit of the language model.
-It does the following
+The MapReduce summarization method is used for lengthy documents that exceed the token limit of the language model.
+So, this method tries to reduce the token length by summarizing it using the following steps:

-Map step: The map step first divides the documents into smaller chunks and then applies the summarization pipeline (LLMChain) to each of the chunks.
+Map step: The map step divides the documents into smaller chunks and then applies the summarization pipeline (LLMChain) to each chunk.

 Reduce Step: Once all the chunks (parts of documents) are summarized, we combine all those summarized chunks and then call the LLM once again to summarize them, which gives us the final summarization.